-5. Subgrade requirements for the construction of sidewalks, curb ramps, curb and gutters, valley gutters, crosspans, bikewaysconcrete paths, driveway and alley approaches are the same as for Portland cement concrete pavement.

-6. Where a section of a concrete sidewalk, curb ramp, curb and gutter, valley gutter, crosspan, bikewayconcrete paths, driveway or alley approach has been disturbed, it shall be removed to a joint if the joint is situated within five feet of the proposed or existing cut, otherwise a straight line shall be saw cut prior to replacement.

-7. Construction requirements for concrete sidewalks and bikeways concrete paths shall conform to Section 608.03 of the "State Specifications" except as modified by these specifications.
+- 5. Subgrade requirements for the construction of sidewalks, curb ramps, curb and gutters, valley gutters, crosspans, concrete paths, driveway and alley approaches are the same as for Portland cement concrete pavement. - 6.
+Where a section of a concrete sidewalk, curb ramp, curb and gutter, valley gutter, crosspan, concrete paths, driveway or alley approach has been disturbed, it shall be removed to a joint if the joint is situated within five (5) feet of the proposed or existing cut, otherwise a straight line shall be saw cut prior to replacement. - 7.
+Construction requirements for concrete sidewalks and concrete paths shall conform to Section 608.03 of the "State Specifications" except as modified by these specifications.
 Construction requirements for concrete curb shall conform to Section 609.03 of the "State Specifications" except as modified by these specifications.
 Face forms for concrete curb, if used, may be removed for finishing curb face and fillets as soon as the concrete will retain its shape.
-Do not remove the back forms for concrete curbs until the concrete has been in place for at least 6 hours.

-8. Transverse joints shall be located at intervals of 10 feet in curbs, gutters, and crosspans.
-For curbwalks tooled joints shall be at 10 feet.
-Joints for bikeways-concrete paths shall be zip strip or sawcut at 8 foot intervals, no tooled joints shall be allowed on any bikewayconcrete path.
+Do not remove the back forms for concrete curbs until the concrete has been in place for at least six (6) hours. - 8.
+Transverse joints shall be located at intervals of ten (10) feet in curbs, gutters, and crosspans.
+For curbwalks tooled joints shall be at ten (10) feet.
+Joints for concrete paths shall be zip strip or sawcut at eight (8) foot intervals, no tooled joints shall be allowed on any concrete path.
 Sawcutting of joints shall be performed as soon as the concrete surface is hard enough to allow the sawing operation without otherwise marring the concrete surface, prior to any development shrinkage cracks.
 Joints shall be continuous through gutter, curb and sidewalks.
-Joint depth shall be a minimum of 1/4 the thickness of the concrete.
+Joint depth shall be a minimum of one quarter (1⁄4) the thickness of the concrete.
 Set joints at right angles to face, top, and flow line of curb and gutter, valley gutter, or crosspan.
-Provide expansion joints at a maximum spacing of 200 feet.

-9. Round the back edge of curbs, lip of gutters adjacent to pavement, and edges adjacent to joints with an edger of 1/4 in. radius.

-10. Immediately after finishing all concrete surfaces such as curb ramps, curbs and gutters, sidewalks, bikewaysconcrete paths, valley gutters, driveways and alley approaches slightly roughen the concrete surface by brooming.
-Bikeways-Concrete paths shall be given a light broom finish.
-For sidewalks, bikewaysconcrete paths, and driveways broom the surface in the direction perpendicular to the main traffic flow.
-For all concrete surfaces that are designed to carry storm water such as curbs and gutters, valley gutters, and crosspans, broom the surface in the direction of flow.

-11. Concrete for sidewalks, curb ramps, curb and gutters, valley gutters, crosspans, bikewaysconcrete paths, driveway and alley approaches shall be cured in the same manner as outlined in the Portland Cement Concrete Pavement Section.

-12. The testing requirements shall be the same as outlined in the Portland Cement Concrete Pavement Section.

-13. All sidewalks, curb ramps, curb and gutter, valley gutters, crosspans, bikewaysconcrete paths, driveways, and alley approaches shall be formed and placed true to line, grade, and cross section.
-All flowlines shall not vary by more than 1/8 of an inch in ten feet.
+Provide expansion joints at a maximum spacing of two hundred (200) feet. - 9.
+Round the back edge of curbs, lip of gutters adjacent to pavement, and edges adjacent to joints with an edger of one quarter (1/4) inch radius. - 10.
+Immediately after finishing all concrete surfaces such as curb ramps, curbs and gutters, sidewalks, concrete paths, valley gutters, driveways and alley approaches slightly roughen the concrete surface by brooming.
+Concrete paths shall be given a light broom finish.
+For sidewalks, concrete paths, and driveways broom the surface in the direction perpendicular to the main traffic flow.
+For all concrete surfaces that are designed to carry storm water such as curbs and gutters, valley gutters, and crosspans, broom the surface in the direction of flow. - 11.
+Concrete for sidewalks, curb ramps, curb and gutters, valley gutters, crosspans, concrete paths, driveway and alley approaches shall be cured in the same manner as outlined in the Portland Cement Concrete Pavement Section. - 12.
+The testing requirements shall be the same as outlined in the Portland Cement Concrete Pavement Section. - 13.
+All sidewalks, curb ramps, curb and gutter, valley gutters, crosspans, concrete paths, driveways, and alley approaches shall be formed and placed true to line, grade, and cross section.
+All flowlines shall not vary by more than one eighth (1/8) inch in ten (10) feet.